 - 1. Slice the cold butter into 1/4-inch-thick chunks.
 Dump the flour into a large bowl and toss in the butter slices.
 Cut the butter into the flour with a pastry blender until the mixture is pretty crumbly and resembles small peas.
 Cover and refrigerate for 10 minutes.

 - 2. Preheat the oven to 450°F (230°C).
 Lightly butter a baking sheet or jelly-roll pan or line it with parchment paper.

 - 3. Add the buttermilk to the flour mixture, stirring just until the flour is moistened.
 The dough will be very sticky.
 Turn the dough out onto a lightly floured surface and knead it 3 or 4 times, gradually adding additional flour as needed.
 Using floured hands, press or pat the dough into a 3/4-inch-thick rectangle (it should measure about 9 by 5 inches).
-Sprinkle the surface of the dough with additional flour.
-Starting at a short end, fold the dough over onto itself in 3 sections.
+Sprinkle the dough with a little additional flour.
+Starting at a short end, fold the dough over onto itself in 3 sections as if folding a letter-size piece of paper.
 You should have a rectangle shape before you.
-Then fold the dough rectangle as if folding a letter-size piece of paper.
 Press the dough into a 3/4-inch-thick rectangle (yes, again) and repeat the entire process 2 more times, adding additional flour as needed.